Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 Have I said stunning views enough?!

-We were able to take some cute photos on the train tracks, spent 15 minutes just walking around and watching others kayak or paddleboard across the water.
+We were able to take some cute photos on the train tracks and spent 15 minutes just walking around and watching others kayak or paddleboard across the water.

 9. Kenai National Park – Exit Glacier

-Exit glacier is your last stop on your drive from Anchorage to Seward.
-Located only 20 minutes away from Seward, you will find yourself a trail that leads to a stunning glacier.
+Exit Glacier is your last stop on your drive from Anchorage to Seward.
+Located only 20 minutes away from Seward, you will find a trail that leads to a stunning glacier.

-If you want to get up close and personal to a glacier – Exit glacier is your chance!
-Only a 20-25 minute hike to the viewpoint which isn’t very hard and you’ll be able to spectate at the huge glacier.
+If you want to get up close and personal with a glacier – Exit glacier is your chance!
+Only a 20-25-minute (and not too hard) hike to the viewpoint and you’ll be able to marvel at the huge glacier.

 You can also hike further to get closer to the glacier and even touch it – as we did!
 Be careful though – it’s all at your own risk.